 PMC has worked in Mexico since 2001.
-Mexico’s population has a population of 118.8 million and a growth rate of 1.07 percent, which means it's expected to double every 65 years.
+Mexico’s population has a population of 118.8 million and a current growth rate of 1.045 percent, which left unchanged would double the population in 67 years.

 PMC has worked in Mexico since 2001 in a variety of capacities, partnering with CORA, a local nongovernmental organization, and partnering with MTV-Mexico to co-produce a TV serial drama, Último Año (“Last Year”), that aired throughout much of Latin America for an estimated audience reach of 22 million households.
 Within the first month, Último Año’s website recorded 324,000 visits and 1.4 million page views. Último Año ranked #4 on MTV Latin America’s website, received 46,000 likes on Facebook and gained 12,000 followers on Twitter.
 In addition to its incredible popularity, Último Año also had significant impact on health and human rights issues, such as Mexican viewers of Último Año being significantly more likely than non-viewers to say they used something to prevent pregnancy in the last month (78% vs. 64%).